Radla/voltcraft-sem-3600bt/README.md

 ### Device information

-In order to get general device information you can request it by using the _device_ command:
+In order to get general device information, you can request it by using the _device_ command:
 ```
 $ ./vc-sem.exp Ent --device --print
         Mac:              D0:39:72:BB:AE:EC